Smart-Systems-Hub/docs/Dismantler-policy-scenario-video.md

-# How to Use the Dismantler Policy Scenario Video
+# How to Use the Dismantler Scenario in Usage/Contract Policy Video

 ## Video Tutorial